 Real and Rational: An evening of discussion featuring math-and-science based thoughts about the pandemic from two prominent experts, Eric Schmidt and Julie Gerberding

-Plus, Nate Silver offers his perspective on the upcoming election.
+Plus, Nate Silver offers his perspective on the 2020 presidential election.

 The program for the 2020 MoMath gala can be found at gala2020program.momath.org.